gyh1238/CQF/README.md

 * **Quantized baseline:**
   $t = 50\text{ns}\Bigg[ \frac{(N^{2}-N)}{s}\log\log\left(\tfrac{N}{10}\right) \Bigg]$
-  The $N^2$ term arises because the analytic driver effectively considers all unordered UE pairs $\binom{N}{2}\sim N^2/2$; constants are absorbed into the prefactor.
-The $\log\log M$ factor reflects the driver’s schedule depth for the $M$-ary address/threshold search.
-The parameter $s$ captures depth reduction from qubit-level parallelism; Here $s \sim$ the rate at which circuit depth decreases when additional qubits are used.
-In practice, $s$ cannot grow arbitrarily: hardware parallelization limits and error-correction overheads cap the benefit.
-A value of $s=5$ is typically taken as a reasonable balance point between qubit overhead and depth reduction.
+The $N^2$ term arises from UE pairwise comparisons, and $\log\log M$ reflects address search depth.
+The factor $s$ models depth reduction from qubit-level parallelism; it represents how circuit depth decreases as more qubits are used.
+However, $s$ is capped in practice due to hardware parallelization limits and error-correction overhead.
+We set $s = 5$ as a reasonable tradeoff.
+This quantized baseline allocates $NM$ qubits by replicating per-AP workspaces, instead of sharing address bits as in $N\log M$, motivating the empirical form of $s$.

 * **Classical (Hungarian):**
   $t = \alpha N^{3}$